 Undergraduate Geographic Information Science Certificate

-The Undergraduate Geographic Information Science Certificate is a 24 credit hour interdisciplinary program including a GIS internship experience.
+The Undergraduate Geographic Information Science Certificate is a 24 credit hour online interdisciplinary program including a GIS internship experience.
 Students who successfully earn a GIS certificate are eligible to apply for entry level positions in the geosciences requiring knowledge of Geographic Information Systems or geospatial analysis.
 The program is geared to new and professional students seeking part-time education from a distance.

 This program is designed for students with at least a High School diploma who wish to enter the field of GIS, become more competitive within it, or to apply knowledge to research and graduate study involving spatial analysis.
 The program provides a solid background in the fundamentals of geography and geospatial science that extends beyond the software.
 A total of 7 courses including a required internship have been carefully combined to reflect real-world workforce requirements.
 With this knowledge, expect to better understand what’s happening behind the scenes in the software and become more efficient at work.
 Students completing this program can expect to be marketable as GIS Technicians, GIS Analysts, and GIS Managers in several industries including: